aws-samples/aws-blockchain-node-runners/lib/starknet/README.md

    # Make sure you are in aws-blockchain-node-runners/lib/starknet
    npx cdk deploy starknet-single-node --json --outputs-file single-node-deploy.json
    ```
    After starting the node you will need to wait for the initial synchronization process to finish.
-To see the progress, you may use SSM to connect into EC2 first and watch the log like this:
+When using snapshot, the node should become available within a couple of hours, but migh take about 3-4 days to sync it from block 0.
+To check the progress, you may use SSM to connect into EC2 first and watch the log like this:

    ```bash
    export INSTANCE_ID=$(cat single-node-deploy.json | jq -r '..|.nodeinstanceid? | select(. != null)')